Hypergeometric motives and the generalized Fermat equation: Bounds at wilds primes

 \item Supercuspidal, induced from the unramified extension $\QQ_2(\sqrt{5})/\QQ_2$ of a character of conductor $2^2$ and order $6$ (which is the same as taking the twist by $\varepsilon_{-1}$ of the induction of the character of order $3$ and conductor $2$ as described in Table 1 of \cite{2203.07787}).

-\item Exceptional supercuspidal representation, whose order is prime to $q$ (since $q \ge 5$). \end{enumerate} In all cases, the residual tame conductor exponent is $2$, so $\rho_2$ has the same conductor at $\id{n}$ as $E_{t_0}$. \item If $r=1$, the Swan conductor is $0$, so $\rho_2$ has conductor exponent $s=0,1,2$ at $\id{n}$.
-If it is $0$, then the curve $E_{t_0}$ lowers its conductor while reducing modulo $\id{q}$, while if it is $2$, then the conductor of $\rho_2$ lowers while reducing.
-This information is important in the elimination process of the modular method.
+\item Exceptional supercuspidal representation, twist by $\varepsilon_{-1}$ of the exceptional supercuspidal of conductor $2^3$. \end{enumerate} In all cases, the residual tame conductor exponent is $2$, hence $\hgms$ has the same conductor at $\id{q}$ as $E_{t_0}$. \item If $k=1$, the Swan conductor is $0$, hence $\hgms$ has conductor exponent $s=0,1,2$ at $\id{q}$. \item If $k=6$, the Weil-Deligne type of $E_{t_0}$ is either: \begin{enumerate} \item A quadratic twist by $\varepsilon_{\pm2}$ (the character attached to the extension $\QQ_2(\sqrt{\pm 2})/\QQ_2$) of a Steinberg representation.